Outrigger Jenkins Docker

 Spin up a Jenkins container that can run Docker commands for the host.

-This is a jenkins container that is meant to be able to run Docker commands.
+This image provides a Jenkins container meant to be used to run local jobs

-# Container for running Jenkins with a local jobs volume # Run this image via # - `docker-compose -f jenkins.yml run jenkins` jenkins: image: phase2/jenkins-docker volumes: # Mount the local project jobs into Jenkins - ./env/jobs:/var/jenkins_home/jobs # Install the commands to make docker work inside the container - /usr/bin/docker:/usr/bin/docker - /usr/bin/docker-compose:/usr/bin/docker-compose # Mount the docker socket so we can execute from within this container - /var/run/docker.sock:/var/run/docker.sock # Volume mount the private key - ~/.ssh/id_rsa:/root/.ssh/devtools.key
+# Container for running Jenkins with a local jobs volume # Run this image via # - `docker-compose -f jenkins.yml run jenkins` jenkins: image: outrigger/jenkins-docker volumes: # Primary jenkins configuration.
+Direct file mount prevents writing updates # from running instance. - ./env/jenkins/config.xml:/var/jenkins_home/config.xml # Mount the local project jobs into Jenkins - ./env/jenkins/jobs:/var/jenkins_home/jobs # Mount the docker socket so we can execute from within this container - /var/run/docker.sock:/var/run/docker.sock # Mount a stable location for the Jenkins workspace - /opt/development/example/jenkins/env/workspace:/opt/development/example/jenkins/env/workspace # Volume mount the private key - ~/.ssh/id_rsa:/root/.ssh/outrigger.key

 Private Key Import